DanielMistrik/Intro2Blockchain/chapters/crypto/text.md

 6. Starting with 8 pre-defined hash values modify them by compressing the 64 words into them through XOR and bit-logic.
 These 8 hash values will only have pre-defined values when the words of the first 'chunk' are compressed into them.
 After that the results of the compression are changed.
-If the results are greater than 2^32 the modulo operator is applied so they are always smaller than 2^32.
+If the results are greater than 2^32 the modulo operator is applied, so they are always smaller than 2^32.
 7. After we iterated over all the chunks append the 8 resulting hash functions, convert them to hexadecimal, and you have your hash digest.